Eoptolink Launches 800G, 400G and 100G Multimode BIDI Optical Transceiver Portfolio

-CHENGDU, China and FREMONT, Calif. , March 6, 2023 /PRNewswire/ -- Eoptolink Technology Inc., Ltd (SZSE: 300502), a leading provider of optical transceiver solutions and services, today announces the extension of its multimode product portfolio with BIDI MM transceivers.
+CHENGDU, China and FREMONT, Calif., March 7, 2023 /PRNewswire/ -- Eoptolink Technology Inc., Ltd (SZSE: 300502), a leading provider of optical transceiver solutions and services, today announces the extension of its multimode product portfolio with BIDI MM transceivers.
 The portfolio consists of 800G SR4.2, 400G SR4.2 and 100G SR1.2 transceivers.
 The 800G and 400G versions are available in both OSFP and QSFP-DD800 form factors.

 The 800G SR4.2 transceiver uses 850nm and 910nm VCSELs with 106Gbps wavelengths.
 Two wavelengths are combined bidirectionally onto a single fiber.
 The 800G SR4.2 uses 4+4 fibers in an MPO-12 connector interface.
 This enables a smooth upgrade path from 400G to 800G without the need to replace the fiber infrastructure.